 Dr Jack Griffiths

-Jack is an Associate Lecturer in the dept of Politics and IR, and has also taught in the Philosophy Dept. I have taught across all levels of Undergraduate study and at Masters level.
+I am an Associate Lecturer in the Dept of Politics & IR, and have also taught in the Philosophy Dept. I have taught across all levels of Undergraduate study and at Masters level.

 Research group links